 You can also ask your local organizing committee for information that you can use to spread awareness.
 Not everyone has a personal connection to childhood cancer, so it’s important to put a face to the disease and the urgent need for research funding.

 Put these tips to good use!
-Get involved today and together we can take childhood back from cancer.
+Get involved today and together we can Conquer Kids’ Cancer.

 Read more on the St. Baldrick’s blog: